cychenyin/windmill/docs/modules/triggers/date.rst

 ------------

 This is the simplest possible method of scheduling a job.
 It schedules a job to be executed once at the specified time.
-It is APScheduler's equivalent to the UNIX "at" command.
+It is hoi's equivalent to the UNIX "at" command.

 The ``run_date`` can be given either as a date/datetime object or text (in the `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format).